omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ```Linux Kernel Module
 sudo systemctl enable cyberdeck_repeat4m_update.timer
 ```
+- For easy debugging, the service file explicitly instructs systemd to create/overwrite 2 log files that documents how running update.py went at reboot.
+The user can remove StandardOutput= and StandardError in cyberdeck_repeat4m_update.service though I don't recommend this.

 3. Restart the systemctl program which keeps a tab on all services and timers
 ```Linux Kernel Module
 sudo systemctl daemon-reload